rachellewillemsma/rachellewillemsma.github.io/_posts/2023-03-23-pathfinder.md

 ### Reception & Updated Version

-#### To my surprise, my infographic gained huge popularity on the Pathfinder subreddit.
+#### To my surprise, my infographic gained huge popularity on the Pathfinder <a href="https://www.reddit.com/r/Pathfinder2e/comments/12147av/pathfinder_class_summaries_for_new_players_pretty/" target="_blank">subreddit</a>.
 It is now the most popular visualization of the game's classes, and the top result on Google Images.
 A year after my original visualization, there was an update to the game.
 The update included adding a new player class, the thaumaturge, so I decided to update my infographic to reflect this.
 Adding a new class was easier said than done, since my original layout had not accounted for changes.
 I also took this opportunity to make corrections that were pointed out to me by viewers on the subreddit.
 I also elected to create a version with a white background for legibility and printability reasons.
 Unfortunately, the game has had yet another update since then, so I will have to rethink my layout once again!
 Hopefully, I will be able to future-proof the design this time.

 ![Updated Infographic](../img/pathfinder/pathfinder-infographic-update.png)